Deckweiss/auto-root/README.md

 ## configuration:

-You can configure the location of the necessary temp files by modifying `autoRootTempFileDir` in your .bashrc (By default your `tmpfs` mountpoint is used, which writes the temp files to ram/swap)
+You can configure the location of the necessary temp files by modifying `autoRootTempFileDir` in your `~/.bashrc` or `~/.zshrc` (By default your `tmpfs` mountpoint is used, which writes the temp files to ram/swap)

-You can add the following options to the source statement in your .bashrc file
+You can add the following options to the source statement in your `~/.bashrc` or `~/.zshrc`  file

 - `useExitCode` checks exit code of last command.
 Slightly better performance, but does not work when cancelling commands (for example a cancel in the middle of `find /` will not rerun with root if this option is enabled) or scripts that do not reliably output an exit code when running into a permissions error
 - `useSu` uses su instead of sudo
 - `debug` prints verbose output and collects the output of all sessions to ~/auto-root.log (Currently does not work with zsh)
+- `disableTildeExpansion` disables tilde expansion.
+Only meant for testing/debug purposes.

 Example: `source /opt/auto-root/auto-root.bash useSu debug`